IN THIS MODULE, TRUSTEES WILL EXPLORE:

 Often, the hardest part of maintaining social media accounts is creating great content.
 It is quite likely that you already stumble on plenty of interesting and educational pieces to link to in your everyday life.
 These can include: news releases, official school board letters and statements, new board campaigns and initiatives, great videos you’ve come across, or sharing of your followers’ content and live-tweeting at events.
 Here are some helpful tips for deciding what to share online:

 - Share relevant research, events, awards and news from elsewhere that can position you as a trusted source and a reliable filter of high quality, relevant information.
-This can work towards the goal of establishing yourself as a “thought leader” in your community.
+This can work towards the goal of establishing yourself as a “thoughtful leader” in your community.

 - Define your own key messages: the information you want to get across.
 Before each tweet or communication, ensure your post is in line with your overall key messages as an elected member of your board.